bruce965/blog/_posts/2023-08-06-spacemesh-smapp-smeshing.md

 _Everything is ready to go, click "Create Data"._

 ![SMAPP: generating data](smesh-6-smeshing-8.png){: .shadow w='1316' h='763' }
-_Spacemesh is now crunching numbers, all you have to do now is wait..._
+_Spacemesh is now generating your PoS data, all you have to do now is wait..._

 Spacemesh will start filling your space with the PoS data, it will take a few hours to a few days depending on how much space you decided to allocate and how